bhalbritter/clawjs/README.md

 | `ballTextAlign`    | `center` or `left` or `right` | `center`           | No           | Vertical alignment of the text inside the ball.                  |
 | `ballTextBaseline` | `middle` or `top` or `bottom` | `middle`           | No           | Horizontal alignment of the text inside the ball.                |

-## Known problems
+## Known Problems

 #### Balls slip out of the claw after they are grabbed

-Currently sometime balls are able to leave the claw.
+Currently, sometimes balls are able to leave the claw.
 This is especially the case if:

 -   The balls are very small
 -   The horizontal speed of the claw is very high
 -   Many balls are grabbed at once

 The easiest way is to prevent the cases described above.

+## License

+ClawJs is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.